RBI approves ICICI Bank to acquire up to 2% more stake in ICICI Life

 |---|---|---|---|---|---|

-How will this capital allocation impact ICICI Bank's liquidity ratios in the upcoming fiscal quarter?
+How will the capital outlay for this additional stake impact ICICI Bank's liquidity ratios in the upcoming quarter?